ryutaudo/imgcvt/README.md

 # imgcvt

-imgcvt is a command line tool to convert image to another image type
+imgcvt is image converter written in GO